GP#

 This class provides all the tools for a single-task Gaussian Process (GP).
 Use fvGP for multi-task GPs.
 However, the fvGP class inherits all methods from this class.
-This class allows for full HPC support for training via the HGDL package.
+This class allows full HPC distributed training via the hgdl package, large-scale sparse GPs via gp2Scale and offers GPU support.

 V … number of input points